Serenity0204/rv32simOS/README.md

   - **Virtual Memory**: Per-process isolation using page tables.
   - **Lazy Loading**: Code and data segments are demand-paged directly from the ELF executable, and stack memory grows dynamically.
   - **Protection**: Enforces Read/Write/Execute permissions defined in the ELF headers.
+  - **Userspace Memory Allocation(Malloc/Free)**: Implemented the heap memory allocator for userspace by utilizing the custom sbrk syscall.
 - **Storage & File System**
   - **Virtual File System (VFS)**: An abstract layer routing file operations to their respective handlers
   - **In-Memory Disk**: Simulates a block device with 4KB sectors.